 The CDC also offers a wide variety of resources for Mount Vernon residents to help get the word out.

 Home health can help

-The staff at Above and Beyond Home Health Care has been working with clients with different health conditions throughout Eastern Iowa for years, including many of them with colorectal cancer.
+The staff at Above and Beyond Home Health Care has been working with patients with different health conditions throughout Eastern Iowa for years, including many of them with colorectal cancer.
 Some are receiving palliative care and others have progressed to hospice care.
-We’re happy to help all clients, as well as those who want to consider screening methods or connect with providers who can assist them.
+We’re happy to help all patients, as well as those who want to consider screening methods or connect with providers who can assist them.